sajidhasan/sajidhasan.github.io/_posts/22-07-07-4-pillars-of-oop.md

 (Prior to Java 8) Java interfaces can have only abstract methods.

 A specification of method signatures.

+Q: Can Java interfaces have variables?
+A: Yes, but the variables have to be pulblic, static and final (constant)

+Q: Can interface extend another interface?
+A: Yes, An interface can extend other interfaces, just as a class subclass or extend another class.
+However, whereas a class can extend only one other class, an interface can extend any number of interfaces.
+The interface declaration includes a comma-separated list of all the interfaces that it extends.

 Method signature indicates a method indication which reveals access specifier, return type, name of the method and parameter list (if any).